streamr-dev/examples/BrokerApiNode/README.md

 $ npm run http:publish
 ```

-If you are running your broker config with apiKeys you'll need to run:
+If you are running your broker config with `apiKeys`, you'll need to run:
 ```shell
 $ npm run http:api-key-publish
 ```